 - Access to Read&Write learning support software at TAFE and at home

-This course is currently scheduled for Monday, Tuesday and Wednesday from 9:00am to 4:00pm, and Thursday from 9:00am to 12:00pm.
+This course is currently scheduled on Saturday from 9.30am to 3.30pm.
 This timetable may change and will be confirmed by your teacher.

 SMART AND SKILLED FEES